garzo94/odoo_14_custom_modules/absorben_custom_security/README.rst

    !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-This module filter the contacts on sale and purchase order by parents partners.
+This module add custom permissions to purchase.order and stock.picking.type

 Credits
 =======